AndreRudolph/impulsephp-doc/docs/controller.md

     &lt;/impulse&gt;</code>
 </pre>

 The <span class="highlightText">bind</span> attribute defines which controller will be executed by the framework.
-The following controller example is the bare minimum.
+The following controller is a minimal example.

 <div>
   <div class="code-header">